 Q: Where can I find more information about the research work I could conduct at KIT?

-A: Please visit http://cent.ele.kyutech.ac.jp/seic/seic_web.html which provides information about the research programmes at KIT, on the subjects of the Space Engineering International Course and on the faculty members and their recent publications.
+A: Please visit SEIC website which provides information about the research programmes at KIT, on the subjects of the Space Engineering International Course and on the faculty members and their recent publications.

-You can also find the abstracts of the Master thesis completed at the Laboratory of Spacecraft Environment Interaction Engineering over the past 10 years at http://laplace.ele.kyutech.ac.jp/title-e.html.
+You can also a list of Master thesis completed at the Laboratory of Spacecraft Environment Interaction Engineering over the past 10 years.
 This information may be helpful for defining your own study proposal.

 Q: After a survey of the different researchers at KIT I am interested in working with Dr. XXX.
 My question is if I can apply to the United Nations/Japan Long-term Fellowship Programme on Nano-Satellite Technologies even though I do not have any agreement with any researcher yet?